The Judith Hyam Committee

 The shock of this whole tragic affair brought together a small band of family and friends who resolved not to let her memory pass, but to work to raise funds for cancer research in her name.
 From this embryo of an idea was born the Judith Hyam Memorial Trust Fund for Cancer Research Inc, with monies raised going towards cancer research.

 Many leading citizens and organisations have lent their support over the years including, Parramatta RSl, Neil Williams (deceased), Parramatta Art Society, The Riverside Theatre and Parramatta Leagues Club.
 Also the continuing support of Parramatta City Council and Joey Fimmano (entertainer) who has organised many concerts over the years.

-The legacy of the committee has continued for many years, and is currently aptly driven by Des Kennedy and a band of tireless workers.
+The legacy of the Trust turned Committee has continued for many years, and is currently aptly driven by Des Kennedy .
 Through their fundraising efforts over many years, including street stalls, concerts and dinners, their hard work has accumulated to reach $1 million in donations for cancer research.
 The dedication and energy of these brilliant fundraisers has helped the Children’s Medical Research Institute’s cancer research programs advance in so many ways.